Responsible Care Management

 |Secretariat||RC & Quality Assurance Division|

-We constantly exchange information between divisions in charge of Responsible Care and engage in Responsible Care activities that involve the Company as a whole.
-Regular meetings are held by the representatives of each department on a monthly basis.
+We hold regular meetings by the representatives from each department on a monthly basis and constantly exchange information between divisions in charge of Responsible Care and engage in Responsible Care activities that involve the Company as a whole.
 We also appoint a member of staff to be in charge of Responsible Care (RC Officer) at each business division and in each department and roll out Responsible Care -related policies and strategies across the Mitsui Chemicals Group as a whole through RC Officer meetings (held twice a year).
 Based on these policies and strategies, specific Responsible Care activities are carried out by individual departments, including each works and business division.

 The Mitsui Chemicals Group as a whole also promotes Responsible Care, including support for specific activities for domestic and overseas affiliated companies as well as departments with various functions.
 Meetings are also held twice a year with domestic subsidiaries and affiliates to exchange information.
 Moreover, steps are taken to share policies related to Responsible Care activities as well as activity results.
 Turning to overseas subsidiaries and affiliates, SHE (Safety, Health, and Environment) meetings are held by region.
 In addition to sharing policies and strategies relating to Responsible Care, every effort is being made to promote Responsible Care throughout the Group as a whole.

 We conduct environment & safety (environmental protection, safety and prevention), occupational health, quality, and chemical safety audits, in order to objectively evaluate the effective implementation of Responsible Care activities at our works, business divisions, laboratories as well as subsidiaries and affiliates all over the world.
 The Internal Control Division is responsible for environment & safety audits and occupational health audits.
-Quality audits and chemical safety audits are managed by the risk management support divisions, and the suitability of these audits is itself inspected by the Internal Control Division.
+Quality audits and chemical safety audits are managed by RC & Quality Assurance Division, in order to verify the practice from a more professional perspective, And the suitability of these audits is itself inspected by the Internal Control Division.
 The audit results are then reported to the Management Committee and the Responsible Care Committee.

 The Mitsui Chemicals Group obtains external certification on our environment management system, occupational health and safety management system, and quality management system in each site.